 For the properties held in the province of Québec, the QP is Francois Goulet, Exploration Manager, Québec and for the properties held in the provinces of Ontario, New Brunswick, Nova Scotia, Newfoundland and Labrador, Saskatchewan and Manitoba the QP is Charles Kodors, P. Geo, Manager Atlantic Canada.

 19. ADDITIONAL INFORMATION

-Additional information relating to the Company has been filed on SEDAR and is available at www.sedar.com.
+Additional information relating to the Company has been filed on SEDAR+(www.sedarplus.ca).